-A guiding principle for managing model risk is the "effective challenge" of models.
-The effective challenge of models is defined as critical analysis by objective, informed parties who can identify model limitations and assumptions and drive appropriate changes.
-The MRM provides effective challenge of models, independently validates and approves models for use, annually recertifies models, identifies and tracks remediation plans for model limitations and reports on model risk metrics.
+The effective challenge of models consists of critical analysis by objective, informed parties who can identify model limitations and assumptions and drive appropriate changes.
+The MRM provides effective challenge of models, independently validates and approves models for use, annually recertifies models, periodically revalidates, identifies and tracks remediation plans for model limitations and reports on model risk metrics.
 The Bank maintains a comprehensive model inventory and a governance process to monitor and manage model risk.
 The key governance forums responsible for managing model risk within the Bank include the Model Risk Oversight Committee, the Bank RC, and the BRC.